Proper lock preparation before using Original Lishi tools is essential. Follow these steps to insure that the lock is prepared properly.

 Note: It is recommended that only electrical grade chemicals are used in vehicle locks.
 Electrical grade chemicals do not attack or damage paint, rubber, or plastics.
 All of which can be found in or around vehicle locks.

-5. Using an aerosol electrical grade light viscosity lubricant such as CRC Contact Cleaner, insert the plastic straw into the key way opening of the lock as before and squirt enough lubricant down the key way to saturate the lock.
+- Using an aerosol electrical grade light viscosity lubricant such as CRC Heavy Duty Silicone, insert the plastic straw into the key way opening of the lock as before and squirt enough lubricant down the key way to saturate the lock.

 The goal is to achieve a lock condition where all the wafers move freely, have full unrestricted range of motion, and settle completely into their naturally relaxed state when released.
 Using this method of lock preparation is essential to achieving consistent, positive results when using Original Lishi tools.